Salad crunchies could be the most under-rated way to up your salad game. Here’s why.

 - When are were done, drain the noodles on a paper towel to let a bit of the extra butter/oil drain off, as you would do with latkes, cornmeal-crusted okra, fried green tomatoes, and other dishes coated with butter/oil.
 Sprinkle on salad and serve.

-- My favorites were the egg noodles.
-They broke up easily, took the shortest time (5 minutes) to bake, and taste great.
+- By far, my favorites were the egg noodles.
+They broke up easily, took the shortest time (5 minutes) to bake, and tasted great.

 - My second favorites were the rice noodles.
 These crunchies are a great gluten free alternative to bread croutons.
 Not surprisingly, when I bit into them, they reminded me (in a good way) of rice cakes.
 Their crunch is a bit sharper than the egg noodle version, but still pleasing.